ajbanjara/Wireshark/Adding-Support-for-a-New-Block-Type.md

 [![attachment:trb\_screenshot.png](uploads/__moin_import__/attachments/Adding-Support-for-a-New-Block-Type/trb_screenshot.png "attachment:trb_screenshot.png")](uploads/__moin_import__/attachments/Adding-Support-for-a-New-Block-Type/trb_screenshot.png "{{attachment:trb_screenshot.png||width=900}}")

 **This is work in progress** and so the notes here are not complete.
-I'm developing this alongside a dissector that adds support to Wireshark for text-base log data - see [https://wiki.wireshark.org/TRB%20Protocol](/TRB-Protocol).
+I'm developing this alongside a dissector that adds support to Wireshark for text-base log data - see [TRB Protocol](/TRB-Protocol).
 Also, I'm using this as a notepad and I may make mistakes which I'll correct later.
 If you notice mistakes, please feel free to update this page.

 # Pcapng Block Basics